dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 #### Step 2

-Once the functions is created, you‘ll be redirected to a file called `index.js`, which is the actual function code.
+Once the functions is created, you‘ll be redirected to a file called `index.js`.
+This is how an HTTP triggered Azure function looks like currently.
 We‘ll come back to this page a bit later.
 Now click on to the “Integrate” tab.

 <figure>
   <img src="/assets/img/reading-from-table-storage-inside-azure-functions-running-in-nodejs/default-azure-function-view.jpg" alt="Newly created Azure function">